Welcome to our Adult Intensive Outpatient Program

 Q. WHAT TYPES OF ACTIVITIES AND THERAPIES ARE INVOLVED WHEN PARTICIPATING IN THE ADULT INTENSIVE OUTPATIENT PROGRAM?

 In the Adult Intensive Outpatient Program, you receive services primarily through skills group training and your individual therapist with whom you will meet on a weekly basis while in treatment.
-The program incorporates fifty (50) minutes of mindfulness practice (mindful yoga, art or self compassion) and two (2) hours of skills group training led by comprehensively trained DBT clinicians.
+The program incorporates fifty (50) minutes of mindfulness practice (mindful yoga, art and other mindfulness practice) and two (2) hours of skills group training led by comprehensively trained DBT clinicians.
 Modules of mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness are introduced in an experiential and interactive structured framework throughout the eight (8) week curriculum.

 Q. ARE FAMILY MEMBERS AND LOVED ONES ALLOWED TO COME ALONG TO INTENSIVE OUTPATIENT SESSIONS?